| rugarch-package {rugarch} | R Documentation |

 the type and format of the date else will index the data numerically.
 The

-package holds dates internally as class Date
+package holds dates internally as class Date.
+This mostly impacts

 the plots and forecast summary methods.
 For high frequency data, the user should